Pastel (food): Indonesia

-In Indonesia, pastel refers to a pie crust made of thin pastry filled with meat (usually chicken) mixed with vegetables (peas, chopped carrots, and diced potatoes), rice vermicelli, and sometimes slices of egg, then deep fried in vegetable oil.
+In Indonesia, pastel refers to a pie crust made of thin pastry filled with meat (usually chicken) mixed with vegetables (peas, chopped carrots, and diced potatoes), rice vermicelli, and sometimes slices of egg, then deep-fried in vegetable oil.
 It is consumed as a snack and commonly sold in Indonesian traditional markets.
-The similar Manadonese version replaces thin flour pie crust with bread and filled with spicy cakalang (skipjack tuna) is called panada.
+The similar Manadonese version in which thin flour pie crust is replaced with bread and filled with spicy cakalang (skipjack tuna) is called panada.

 Philippines

 In the Philippines, pastel may refer to any (usually chicken or meat) casserole dish baked in a pie crust.
 Among Muslim Filipinos, pastel is an alternative spelling of pastil, which refer to two different dishes.
 Pastil (also spelled patil, patel, or patir) among the Danao-speaking peoples refers to white rice and meat wrapped in a banana leaf; while pastil among the Tausug people refers to a nativized version of the empanada.
 In the province of Camiguin, however, it refers specifically to pastel de Camiguín, a soft, sweet-filled bun.